awsdocs/aws-systems-manager-user-guide/doc_source/managed-instances-password-reset.md

 ## Troubleshoot password resets on managed instances<a name="password-reset-troubleshooting"></a>

-Many password reset issues can be resolved by ensuring that you have completed the [Password Reset Prerequisites](#pw-reset-prereqs)\.
+Many password reset issues can be resolved by ensuring that you have completed the [password reset prerequisites](#pw-reset-prereqs)\.
 For other problems, use the following information to help you troubleshoot password reset issues\.

 **Topics**
 + [Instance not available](#password-reset-troubleshooting-instances)